Skip to main content

 Beth Bennett

-Beth Bennett is an assistant professor at Northwestern University’s Medill School of Journalism and an award-winning documentary filmmaker.
+Beth Bennett is associate dean and professor of journalism at Medill and an award-winning documentary filmmaker.
 Her teaching is focused on television news writing, video producing and on-camera reporting.
 Bennett works with both undergraduate and graduate students and has taught all the major video courses in Medill’s curriculum.
 In addition, Bennett founded Sticks and Stones Media, which specializes in presence coaching, media training and short-form video production.

 In 2009 Bennett produced her first documentary Under the Ice, which showed at the Chicago United and St. Louis International Film Festivals.
 It aired on WTTW (PBS) and Wisconsin Public Television licensed it.
 In 2011 Bennett produced Kindred, which also aired on WTTW and won a Midwest Emmy.
 Her 2012 short film Spinscreened at the Toronto Film Festival and made it to the semi-finals for the International Documentary Race.